Do you need to increase your brand image and awareness?

 Solution: Experience on Demand established an ongoing public relations plan to announce franchise openings, new hires, and promotions as well as fund-raisers and local charity activities supported by franchisees.
-EoD researched media contacts, wrote, and distributed press releases for 45 awards presented at organization’s annual conventions.
-EoD redesigned, wrote and edited quarterly newsletter for franchisees, associates and prospective franchisees, to promote franchisor’s activities and culture.
+EoD researched media contacts, wrote, and distributed press releases for 45 awards presented at the organization’s annual conventions.
+EoD redesigned, wrote, and edited a quarterly newsletter for franchisees, associates and prospective franchisees, to promote franchisor’s activities and culture.

-Results: Franchisor garnered average of 3 media mentions per month in local media of franchise locations as well as coverage in national and regional media including Women's Day, Entrepreneur Magazine, and industry trade publications.
-During the first 12 months of the campaign 42 new franchises including resales were added.
+Results: Franchisor garnered an average of three media mentions per month in local media of franchise locations as well as coverage in national and regional media including Women’s Day, Entrepreneur Magazine, and industry trade publications.
+During the first 12 months of the campaign, 42 new franchises including resales were added.

 Event Marketing: VIETNAM MEMORIAL TRAVELING WALL ATTENDANCE

 Client: Local Historical Society

 Situation: Historical society was sponsoring Vietnam Memorial Traveling Wall exhibit coming to St. Louis for four days and wanted to raise awareness, promote volunteer participation, contributions, and encourage attendance.

 Solution: Program committee met monthly.
 Public relations campaign began by contacting special interest groups like Vietnam Veterans organizations.
 Feature stories about these groups and their war experiences helped build interest in the exhibit.
 Press releases to all local media in the region, as well as a media event at local country club, continued to build awareness.